tezeta/mtxledctrl/README.md

 # ledproc
-LED controller for LCDs through LCDd (specifically MtxOrb)
+LED controller for LCDs through LCDd (specifically MtxOrb).
+Currently, this only monitors a file (i.e. /proc/diskstats), intended for use with hard drive activity.